 Love learning more about Dylan and there are some lyrics here that bowl me over but when you grow up a Stevie Wonder fan it’s hard to listen to someone who’s actively bad at playing the harmonica.

 The older I get the more I understand this band.
 Being weird can be really hard to do, and artists who try often do so with an air of bitter defiance; David Byrne does it with pure love and joy.
-I just don’t know if this is my favorite music I’ve heard from them.
+I that being said, this is a very light 4; they have far better albums.

 Ok someone needs to explain this one to me.